domino54/title-packs/Documentation/CustomWeapons.md

 UI.OverlayHideConsumables = True;
 ```

-And your action is available to use now!
+And your action is now ready to use!

 ## Weapon hit event
 The weapon is useless if it doesn't deal any damage.
 This is small help about handling hit of custom weapon in maniascript.
 To do it correctly, paste following code in `PendingEvents` foreach loop: